Go to StaffmatchSpontaneous application

 What are the different employer contributions?

-Employer contributions correspond to a set of social contributions and taxes that the employer pays in addition to the employee's salary.
-They are used to finance social security, unemployment insurance, training, and schemes related to employment and solidarity.
-Here are all the main employer contributions in force:
+Employer contributions correspond to a set of social security contributions and other payroll contributions that the employer pays in addition to the employee’s salary.
+They are used to finance social security, unemployment insurance, training, and employment or solidarity-related schemes.
+Here are the main employer contributions currently in force:

-• Health, maternity, disability, death insurance: to cover healthcare costs and guarantee replacement income in case of absence.
+• Health, maternity, disability and death insurance: to cover healthcare costs and guarantee replacement income in the event of sick leave.

 • Old-age insurance (basic pension): to finance the employee’s retirement pension.

-• Family allowances: paid via the CAF (Family Allowance Fund) to support families.
+• Family allowances: paid via the CAF to support families.

-• Work accidents and occupational diseases: the rate varies according to the level of risk of the activity.
+• Workplace accidents and occupational diseases: the rate varies depending on the level of risk associated with the activity.

-• Unemployment insurance: covers benefits in case of job loss.
+• Unemployment insurance: covers benefits in the event of job loss.

-• National Housing Assistance Fund (FNAL): contributes to financing housing assistance.
+• National Housing Assistance Fund (FNAL): contributes to the financing of housing assistance.

-• Autonomy solidarity contribution (CSA): to support elderly and disabled people with loss of autonomy.
+• Solidarity autonomy contribution (CSA): to support elderly and disabled people who are losing their independence.

-• Mobility payment (Versement mobilité): finances public transport, mandatory in certain geographical areas.
+• Mobility payment: finances public transport and is mandatory in certain geographical areas.

-• Social levy (Forfait social): on certain elements of remuneration not subject to classic contributions, such as profit-sharing.
+• Social package: applied to certain remuneration items not subject to standard contributions, such as profit-sharing.

-• Apprenticeship tax (Taxe d’apprentissage): to finance apprenticeships and technical and vocational training.
+• Apprenticeship tax: to finance apprenticeships and technical and vocational training.

-• Contribution to continuous vocational training (Participation à la formation professionnelle continue): contribution to employee training.
+• Contribution to continuing vocational training: contribution to employee training.

 • Contribution for the employment of disabled workers (OETH): due if the company does not meet the legal quota of 6% of employees with disabilities.